PradeepLoganathan/SentimentAnalysisAPI/README.md

 # Sentiment Analysis API

 This repository provides an API for performing sentiment analysis on text data using a machine learning model.
 The API is built using .NET and leverages ML.NET for sentiment analysis.
+This project serves as a demonstration of how a model can be embedded into an API using the Tanzu Application Platform.

 ## Table of Contents